MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlockRenderLighting.md

 Bubble fish is made of several blocks.

 The bubble is made up of a 16x16x16 block.
-Then, there’s an internal fish that’s a 3x4x5 block with five 1x1x1 blocks added for a tail.
+Then, there's an internal fish that's a 3x4x5 block with five 1x1x1 blocks added for a tail.
 The geometry is laid out in the UV map to correctly appear as we want it to in-game.

-The bubble’s texture was created in Paint3D to be able to create opaque, translucent, and transparent pixels.
+The bubble's texture was created in Paint3D to be able to create opaque, translucent, and transparent pixels.

 You can create your own transparent block, or check out the [minecraft-samples](https://github.com/microsoft/minecraft-samples) page for more information.